aicuramedical/covidmutants/README.md

 We foster the openness, integrity, and reproducibility of scientific research.

 ## How to use this repository?

-This repository host both the scripts and tools developed by this study.
-Feel free to adapt the scripts and tools, but remember to cite their authors!
+This repository hosts the scripts and tools created for research.

-To look at our scripts and raw results, **browse** through this repository.
-If you want to reproduce our results you will need to **clone** this repository, build the docker, and the run all the scripts.
-If you want to use our data for our own research, **fork** this repository and **cite** the authors.
+Please feel free to modify the scripts, please remember to credit the creators!

 ## Prepare a docker